PolyMathOrg/PolyMath/README.md

 <img width="1675" alt="Screenshot 2019-04-24 at 11 12 57" src="https://user-images.githubusercontent.com/327334/56652094-66eb7780-6682-11e9-9753-101be18df67c.png">

-You can load PolyMath 1.0 in a fresh Pharo 7.0 image with:
+You can load PolyMath 1.0 into a fresh Pharo 7.0 image with:

 ```Smalltalk
 Metacello new